Democratic 2020 candidates vie for unions, Latinos in Nevada

 Biden has maintained a top spot in Nevada polls.
 In the most recent poll of the state, released Thursday by Fox News, he has a slight lead over Bernie Sanders, followed by Elizabeth Warren and Tom Steyer, with Buttigieg trailing slightly.
 Klobuchar, who has only recently ramped up her campaign in Nevada, has been polling in low single digits.

-Biden is scheduled to hold a town hall-style meeting at a high school in north Las Vegas with Latino and immigrant advocacy group Mi Familia Vota.
+Biden held a town hall-style meeting at a high school in north Las Vegas with Latino and immigrant advocacy group Mi Familia Vota.

 Nevada, considered the first state to test a candidate’s appeal before a diverse population, is a minority-majority state that’s about 29% Latino.
 Hispanic voters are a key constituency for Democrats in the state, along with labor unions.